sugarlabs/musicblocks/Debugging.md

-*The important message that comes from ideas about debugging is that we learn from our mistakes; that the intricate process of making things work or learning new skills has to do with hypothesizing, testing, revising, etc.* &mdash; Cynthia Solomon
+*The important message that comes from ideas about debugging is that we learn from our mistakes; that the intricate process of making things work or learning new skills has to do with hypothesizing, testing, revising, etc.*&mdash;Cynthia Solomon

 *Sometimes bugs are serendipitously adopted as features worth perpetuating, sometimes procedures must be constructed to deal with the phenomena caused by their appearance, and sometimes the bugs and their side effect need to be removed.
-But in this pursuit, children become creative researchers studying behavior, making up theories, trying out ideas, etc.* &mdash; Cynthia Solomon
+But in this pursuit, children become creative researchers studying behavior, making up theories, trying out ideas, etc.*&mdash;Cynthia Solomon

-*6 Stages of Debugging* &mdash; Anonymous
+*6 Stages of Debugging*&mdash;Anonymous
 1. That can't happen.
 2. That doesn't happen on my machine.
 3. That shouldn't happen.